karlwilcox/website-build/chase-group/gpr40/remote-operation.md

 ## Demonstration Programs

-I was also asked to create some demonstration programs to show off the remote capabilities and was given (I think, an EPSON PX-8 ( [https://en.wikipedia.org/wiki/Epson\_PX-8\_Geneva](https://en.wikipedia.org/wiki/Epson_PX-8_Geneva) ) as this was portable, had a 480 x 64 pixel 8 line display, a built in RS322 port and Microsoft BASIC.
+I was also asked to create some demonstration programs to show off the remote capabilities and was given a suitable device, I think it was an EPSON PX-8 ( [https://en.wikipedia.org/wiki/Epson\_PX-8\_Geneva](https://en.wikipedia.org/wiki/Epson_PX-8_Geneva) ) as this was portable, had a 480 x 64 pixel 8 line display, a built in RS322 port and Microsoft BASIC.
 Since this whole field was rather new no-one could